 "Not only were we exposed to anything and everything under the sun about turkey hunting in a sustainable and ethical way, but we were also exposed to the concept of public game lands and their importance.
 My favorite part by far was the turkey scout early one morning.
 Hearing the whip-poor-wills sing and the rest of the forest come alive was awe inspiring, and we also got to hear a few gobbles which was absolutely surreal." - Rosa

 These workshops are a part of an initiative to expand and diversify the BHA and hunting communities.
-Check out our upcoming Explore Hunting workshops coming to an urban area near you and stay tuned for our fall collegiate workshops in Montana, Arizona, and Kentucky!
+Check out our upcoming Explore Hunting workshops coming to an urban area near you and stay tuned for our fall collegiate workshops in Montana, Arizona, and Colorado!